 Ingredients:

-- 2 teaspoons of PVA glue (School glue, you know… Elmer’s glue.
+- 1 teaspoon of PVA glue (School glue, you know… Elmer’s glue.
 The white or clear kind is fine)

 I have included links below to buy all the items from Amazon if you cannot find one of them at your local grocery store or that giant blue and gray mega store that provides China with half it’s GDP.
 I forgot the name but I think it starts with a W. The distilled water (and probably the distilled white vinegar) you should probably just buy at the grocery store.
 A gallon of water is heavy and cost extra to ship because it's a liquid.
 You'll pay $12 a gallon online, but only about $1.69 a gallon locally.
 The unflavored gelatine powder and white school glue is cheaper online.
 You may also have a hard time finding the unflavored gelatine at your local store, probably because you are looking in the wrong section of the store.
 It's often with the baking goods, or where they keep the stuff for making your own jellies, jams, and preserves.